Human waste: Terminology

-The term "human waste" is used in the general media to mean several things, such as sewage, sewage sludge, blackwater - in fact anything that may contain some human faeces.
-In the stricter sense of the term, human waste is in fact human excreta, i.e. urine and faeces, with or without water being mixed in.
+The term "human waste" is used in the general media to mean several things, such as sewage, sewage sludge, blackwater - in fact anything that may contain some human feces.
+In the stricter sense of the term, human waste is in fact human excreta, i.e. urine and feces, with or without water being mixed in.
 For example, dry toilets collect human waste without the addition of water.

 Health aspects

 Human waste is considered a biowaste, as it is a vector for both viral and bacterial diseases.
 It can be a serious health hazard if it gets into sources of drinking water.
-The World Health Organization (WHO) reports that nearly 2.2 million people die annually from diseases caused by contaminated water, such as cholera or diarrhea.
+The World Health Organization (WHO) reports that nearly 2.2 million people die annually from diseases caused by contaminated water, such as cholera or dysentery.
 A major accomplishment of human civilization has been the reduction of disease transmission via human waste through the practice of hygiene and sanitation, which can employ a variety of different technologies.

 Environmental aspects

 Even high-mountains are not free from human waste.
 Each year, millions of mountaineers visit high-mountain areas.
-They generate tonnes of faeces and urine annually which cause environmental pollution.
-Human faeces pose a greater threat to the mountain environment than uncontrolled deposit of urine, due to the higher pathogen content of faeces.
+They generate tons of feces and urine annually which cause environmental pollution.
+Human feces pose a greater threat to the mountain environment than uncontrolled deposit of urine, due to the higher pathogen content of feces.